UnderHost/uhmonitoring/README.md

 - An **API Key** from Uptime Kuma for monitor creation.

 ### One-Click Installer
-To install and start monitoring, click "start" monitoring on your @CustomerPanel managed server page.
+To install and start monitoring, click "Start Monitoring" on your **@CustomerPanel** managed server page.

 ---